zzzprojects/learn-orm/tutorials/codingseb-expression-evaluator/variables.md

          17.44
 ```

-The **CodingSeb.ExpressionEvaluator** also allows you to store callable delegates in variables which can very useful as shown below.
+The **CodingSeb.ExpressionEvaluator** also allows you to store callable delegates in variables which can be very useful, as shown below.

 ```csharp
 public static void Example3()